taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Min: **"Deal!
 See you in orbit!"**

 #### [Back to Table of Contents](https://github.com/taunsquared/graphic-novel-thesis/blob/master/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md#table-of-contents)

+## Epilogue

+*When our minds began to shape,
+faced an unknown landscape
+full of fatal fruits,
+but we moved, cuz that's what living things do;
+yeah we groove and we rise
+to unchain our minds from the vines of the vices of the status quo.*

+*They don't wanna free our minds,
+they want obedient drones
+who will labor
+for the myth of a rich man's favour,
+'stead of lovin' their neighbor;
+we all long to belong,
+sing along, harmonies of all the same song.*

+*--T. Sorriso
+From "Heartsongs of the [Vigilante Intergalactic Roustabout Scholars](http://www.danbeekim.org/projects/2018/02/28/VIRS-principles/)", 2nd edition, Dec 2245.*

 # Map of locations important to the Story